 When Keyword Planner began grouping keywords and search volume in all but high-spend Adwords accounts, our keyword process changed completely.

-In the midst of the Keyword Planner drama, most of our team hopped over to Moz Keyword Explorer, which was released in May 2016.
+In the midst of the Keyword Planner drama, most of our team hopped over to Moz Keyword Explorer.
 With loads of great keyword suggestions, search volume, and difficulty scores, this tool seemed like a natural successor to Keyword Planner.

-Now that it’s Q2 2017, we’ve each had more time to use these tools and create a new keyword research process.
-So, how’s our team doing keyword research in 2017?
+We’ve each had more time to use these tools and create a new keyword research process.
+So, how’s our team doing keyword research these days?

 It depends who you ask.
-I didn’t realize how differently each of us was using these tools until I surveyed our team on the use of what I consider the “big 3” keyword tools of 2017.
+I didn’t realize how differently each of us was using these tools until I surveyed our team on the use of what I consider the “big 3” keyword tools.
 After analyzing the results, I can confidently tell you that everyone on our team uses at least two of these tools for keyword research, and several people use all three.

 Google Keyword Planner